by Dr Ken George

 By this I mean changes to the spelling of a phoneme, so that many words would be affected by the change; e.g.

-Changes to KK are subject to approval by the Cornish Language Board, e.g. modifying the spelling of w-diphthongs.
+Changes to KK are subject to approval by the Cornish Language Board, Two recent changes are the spelling of w-diphthongs. and the suffix -ses.
 A simple mechanism needs to be found for making changes to SWF.